shinsenter/defer.js/docs/apis.md

 </script>
 ```
 **Example**
-Lazy load a responsive image with `data-srcset` and `data-sizes` attributes.
+Lazy loading a responsive image with `data-srcset` and `data-sizes` attributes.

 Using the `srcset` attribute has made
 [responsive image](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images)